buda-base/tibetan-stemming-data/README.md

 Affixed particles (འི, འོ, -ས and -ར) and dadrag (ད་དྲག) are appended to each processed word following the syllable-formation rules.

 `operation` (to reconstruct the lemma) can have the following values:
+  - `lemma`: the lemma is inserted when more than the operations below are required to find it from the inflected form
   - `=`: the inflected form and the lemma are identical
   - `>A`: remove "འི" and add "འ"
   - `>a`: remove "འི"